ministryofjustice/hmpps-temporary-accommodation-ui/doc/architecture/decisions/0006-manually-convert-data-for-import.md

 CSV is chosen as the interim file format because it is simple to parse in code, and forces plain text, removing formatting.

-Because of the different data structures involved, there are likely to be separate intermediate formats for property details, and for people and their placements into those properties.
+Because of the data structures involved, there are likely to be separate intermediate formats for property details, and for people and their placements into those properties.

 ## Consequences